JavaScript is required

 Learning some birthday-related vocabulary helps you understand and participate in Spanish birthday celebrations:

-• Soplar las velas: to blow out the candles
+To blow out the candles

-• Pedir un deseo: to make a wish
+To make a wish

-When you're at a party and everyone's about to sing, someone might say "vamos a cantar cumpleaños feliz" (let's sing happy birthday).
-After blowing out the candles, you'd hear "pide un deseo" (make a wish).
+When you're at a party and everyone's about to sing, someone might say "vamos a cantar cumpleaños feliz" (Let's sing happy birthday).
+After blowing out the candles, you'd hear "pide un deseo" (Make a wish).

 Writing birthday cards in Spanish